National Hockey League rules: Power play in overtime

 If a penalty is called on a team in overtime, the matchups in that period cannot become 3-on-2, as there cannot be less than three skaters on the ice for a team.
 Instead, the power play team gets a 4-on-3 power play.
 When that power play ends, the matchups temporarily become 4-on-4 until the play is blown dead, after which the matchups return to 3-on-3.

 Team roster

 The maximum number of players on an NHL roster is 20.
 A team can have a maximum of 50 signed players and a total of 90 players (unsigned and signed).
+This is typically allocated in 4 lines of three forwards, 3 defensive pairs, a starting goaltender, and a backup goaltender.

 Potential rule changes

 In August 2010, the NHL held an "R & D camp" at the Toronto Maple Leafs’ practice facility, where rule changes under consideration were given trial runs.
-Scrimmages at the camp, featuring some top players eligible for the 2011 NHL Entry Draft, experimented with changes such as two-on-two overtime, shallower goal nets, a referee viewing the play from an elevated off-ice platform, and a rink with three face-off circles instead of the traditional five.
+Scrimmages at the camp, featuring some top players eligible for the 2011 NHL entry draft, experimented with changes such as two-on-two overtime, shallower goal nets, a referee viewing the play from an elevated off-ice platform, and a rink with three face-off circles instead of the traditional five.